Free Fishbone Root Cause Analysis Template

 C. Step 3: Brainstorm Possible Causes

-Conduct brainstorming sessions with team members to identify possible causes for each major category.
-These causes should be added as branches stemming from the main category bones.
+Conduct detailed brainstorming sessions with the entire team to explore and identify various potential causes for each key category, then systematically add these causes as branches from the main category to show their connections.

 D. Step 4: Analyze and Prioritize Causes